What is a Milk Frother?

 As mentioned, milk frothers can come in a variety of shapes and sizes.
 The main ones to be aware of are:

-What Is an Auto Frother?
+What is an Auto Frother?

-In the section above, we mentioned milk frothing technologies that are built into many espresso machines.
+In the section above, we mentioned milk-frothing technologies that are built into many espresso machines.
 These come in two basic varieties: Steam Wands and Auto frothers.

 The quick answer is that an auto frother is any technology that provides milk froth with little to no input from the user.
 But that answer doesn’t really do the auto frother justice, so let’s take a look at it in a bit more detail.